essoen/essoen.github.io/content/blog/2022/rethinking-agile.md

 Get the executive management on board so that strategy, operations, development, and delivery can work closely together towards a clearly defined goal.
 This means establishing flight level 3.
 Leopold recommends the same steps for including upper executive management as for the two other levels:

 1. Visualize
    1. .. by making a strategy board that visualizes everything that's going on, and what's planned.
 Make one that fits your context.
-In Leopold's example, they idenfited two types of work with upper management: initiatives (makes money), and investments ("necessary but not urgent projects").
+In Leopold's example, they identified two types of work with upper management: initiatives (makes money), and investments ("necessary but not urgent projects").
 To focus on outcomes and ensure continuous evaluation, there's no "finished" column but "Measuer & Improve success", "Adjust & Improve", "Result Achieved" and "Result not achieved".
    2. .. by making the processes and criteria from idea to implementation explicit
 2. Limit the WIP.
 Find the right WIP limit for your organization.
 3. Establish feedback loops by making sure there's a meeting around the board often enough, and that decision are actually made.
 Leopold recommends doing a Strategic Portfolio Standup weekly.
 Also, run retros and strategy reviews.
 He recommends running these more often in the beginning and getting a sense of the necessary cadence over time.